Nonparametric Regression in Nonstandard Spaces: Short Discussion of Orthogonal Series Geodesic Regression

+In contrast to \texttt{LocGeo}, observations are not weighted differently for different $t$.
+Thus, the estimated parameters $(\hat p, \hat v_1, \dots, \hat v_N)$ do not depend on $t$.
+Where the \texttt{LocGeo} estimator is $\Exp(\hat p_t, 0)$ and ignores the direction $\hat v_t$, \texttt{OrtGeo} uses the estimated directions $\hat v_1, \dots, \hat v_N$ to encode the time-dependence of the estimated curve.

-For trigonometric series estimators, one usually bounds the mean integrated squared error (MISE), as this makes it possible to utilize the orthogonality property of $(\psi_\ell)_{\ell\in\N}$ in $\mb L_2[0,1]$.
-To be able to use the same properties in the metric space setting, one could take the integrated mean squared euclidean error in the tangent space $\ms T_{o}\mc Q$, where, e.g., $o = m(0)$.
-Then the problem reduces to the standard euclidean trigonometric estimator which is discussed, e.g., in \cite[chapter 1.7]{tsybakov08}.
-If we assume that an inverse $\Log(o, \cdot)$ of $\Exp(o, \cdot)$ exists, a smoothness condition should be applied to $t \mapsto \Log(o, m(t))$.
+For orthogonal series estimators, one usually bounds the mean integrated squared error (MISE), as this makes it possible to utilize the orthogonality property of $(\psi_j)_{j\in\N}$.
+The orthogonality allows to use the $N+1$ estimated parameters in an optimal way so that for a suitable choice of $N$ depending on $n$ the best possible rate of convergence can be achieved.
+In the metric space setting, geodesics may not be orthogonal in an $\mb L^2$-sense: For $p,u,v\in \R^k$, $\tilde j \neq j$, we have